This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 Please note that records in flight in the loop edges (and the state changes associated with them) will be lost during failure.

-Checkpointing with parts of the graph finished (BETA) #
+Checkpointing with parts of the graph finished #

 Starting from Flink 1.14 it is possible to continue performing checkpoints even if parts of the job graph have finished processing all data, which might happen if it contains bounded sources.
-This feature must be enabled via a feature flag:
+This feature is enabled by default since 1.15, and it could be disabled via a feature flag:

-Configuration config = new Configuration(); config.set(ExecutionCheckpointingOptions.ENABLE_CHECKPOINTS_AFTER_TASKS_FINISH, true); StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment(config);
+Configuration config = new Configuration(); config.set(ExecutionCheckpointingOptions.ENABLE_CHECKPOINTS_AFTER_TASKS_FINISH, false); StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment(config);

 In order to support checkpointing with tasks that finished, we adjusted the task lifecycle